 505 South Road – just up the hill from the ferry

-The Gift Shop is CLOSED for the season.
+The Gift Shop is OPEN

 We feature local Gabriola artists